FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 **result in loss of life should emergency vehicles not be able to gain access.**

-It was agreed to refer this Motion to the Metropolitan District for consideration.--- 23
+It was agreed to refer this Motion to the Metropolitan District for consideration.
+---
+23

 22.